History, Mythology, and Perceptions of America’s Motorcycle

 Join us during the summer of 2019 for a remarkable journey on America’s Motorcycle!

 The story of Harley-Davidson serves as a parallel narrative of 20th century American culture and history.
 The company originated in the industrial age, was the eventual victor in a hard-fought business and racing struggle with rival Indian, and experienced low points as well as triumphs.
 The machines themselves developed in response to America’s cheap fuel and vast distances.
 Now, around the world, Harley-Davidson enjoys cult-like status.
 The brand has for decades evoked strong emotion among both motorcyclists and observers.

 Riding a Harley-Davidson is a complex and provocative experience – far more than the look and rumble of the V-twin engine.
 Harley-Davidson is an innovator, a touchstone of American pride and independence, a fascinating marketing mechanism, an undeniably excellent motorcycle, and a national cultural institution.

 We will examine Harley-Davidson through seven key themes:

-We plan to illustrate Harley’s story by having on view approximately thirty important and beautiful examples of the brand.
+We plan to illustrate Harley’s story by having one view of approximately thirty-four important and beautiful examples of the brand.